onepf/OPFPush/README.md

     OpenPushHelper.getInstance().init(builder.create());
     ````

-2. If you use AAR no need to do anything, but for JAR dependencies you need do additional steps:
+2. If you use AAR dependency no need to do anything, but for JAR dependencies you need do additional steps:

     Add to you application AndroidManifest.xml file: